Ich1goSan/Ich1goSan/README.md

 ### Hi there 👋
 ✈️ I'm Daniyar and I'm a software development engineer primarily focused on backend development.

+🌏 In love with aviation and anime 😊

 💬 Feel free to contact via LinkedIn https://www.linkedin.com/in/DaniyarA